 For models with a PoE module, power is provided via Ethernet connection; otherwise, power is provided over a connection to an external power supply.
 The RS-485 Serial ports are used to communicate with RM card readers or I/8 or R/8 reader module boards.
-The USB ports can be used in provisioning or for connecting additional card readers.
-The Ethernet port is used for establishing TLS communications with other iSTAR Edge devices and with the C \bullet CURE host server.
+The USB ports can be used in provisioning, for connecting additional card readers, or for GCM-to-ACM connections on the rack-mount model.
+The Ethernet port is used for establishing TLS communications with other iSTAR Ultra devices and with the C•CURE host server.
 The Direct Wiegand reader ports are used for connecting card readers directly to the module.
 The Supervised input ports and Relay output ports are for connecting other peripherals such as door sensors and audible alarms.